Mayitzin/Taan/README.md

-# Fraktur OCR
+# T'aan

-This project is to build an OCR for Fraktur typefaces.

-* Should it use OCR Tesseract?
-* Should it use parts of it?
-* Should it be built from zero?
+This project intends to easily recognize characters in old writings and translate them to any other language.

 # Overview